MACC 2018’s Track Sessions (November 8, 2018):

 What’s the Value of Data?

 Data and Analytics are not just Data Warehouse, Big Data and Business Intelligence anymore.
 While built on traditional foundations, the use and value of data is rapidly changing and expanding as it is the core for AI, Machine Learning, Deep Learning, Blockchain, Virtual Reality, IoT and other disruptive and innovative technologies.
 Data is data but needs to be transformed to information and, in the age of AI and Big Data, to knowledge.
 Many enterprises are struggling with understanding the value of their data and whether they are a products company or a knowledge company.
 This track will help architects to understand challenges and opportunities of the next generation of data and analytics including how to scale them across the enterprise.
-Purpose-driven architecture will allow enterprises to understand the value of their data and how to deliver results to the business.

 Trust in the Digital Age